 Annabel Hesselink's Portfolio Project

 Throughout the UI Design Program, you’ll build out a job-ready portfolio.
-Below is a breakdown of UI graduate Annabel’s portfolio project Soli.
+Below is a breakdown of UI graduate Annabel’s portfolio project, Soli.
+If you’d like to visit her full portfolio, head to her website.

 Hi Annabel!
 What inspired you to make a career change into UI design?